git-kick/ioBroker.e3dc-rscp/README.md

   </tr>
   <tr>
     <td>Tuple sending delay [s]</td>
     <td>Define how long ioBroker will wait before writing idle period or data history changes to E3/DC.
 Purpose is to merge several subsequent changes into one single call.
-A dedicated timeout is set/reset upon every change concerning the values within one idle period or one data history scale, resepectively; changes are only transmitted after the timeout is over.</td>
+A dedicated timeout is set/reset upon every change concerning the values within one idle period or one data history scale, resepectively; changes are only transmitted after the timeout is over.
+This applies to EMS.IDLE_PERIODS_* and DB.HISTORY_DATA_*</td>
   </tr>
   <tr>
     <td>Checkbox for each E3/DC namespace</td>